|

 he’d been suspecting Lara of cheating on him for quite some time.
 When

-brought up his drinking problem.
-It only fuelled his rage even more; he
+up his drinking problem.
+It only fuelled his rage even more; he was over

 They’d fought ferociously for the better part of the evening; so